 Apparently not.
-In recent years, these assets, mostly in the Cayman Island, but also in the British Virgin Islands and Mauritius (in the Indian Ocean), have been listed as “partnerships” and “investments”.
-One partnership produced a tax write-off for “intangible drilling costs” in 2013.
-The “business activity code” indicated by College Board?
-525990: “Other financial vehicles”.
+In recent years, these assets, mostly in the Cayman Islands, but also in the British Virgin Islands and Mauritius (in the Indian Ocean), have been listed as "partnerships" and "investments".
+One partnership produced a tax write-off for "intangible drilling costs" in 2013.
+The "business activity code" indicated by College Board?
+525990: "Other financial vehicles".

 An earlier College Board tax filing let slip their real identity in a footnote: they are hedge funds.
 The corporate partnerships resemble a game of musical chairs.
 There were 12 in 2010, identified only as A, C, D, E, F, G, H, I, J, K, L, and M (note: no B), and 16 in 2013, identified as B, C, D, E, F, G, H, I, J, K, L, N, P, Q, S, and T (note: no A, M, O, or R).

 A for-profit arm of College Board, with a quarter billion dollars nestled in offshore tax havens, has not paid any tax in the several years it has filed separate returns.
 Deductions, credits, and paper losses seem available aplenty.
 Nonetheless, despite seemingly limping along without taxable gains, the fund has grown mightily, or did until the 2015 tax year when it was, apparently, tapped to plug the hole in revenues left by the various aforementioned fiascos (see Figure 1).

 Figure 1.
 College Board assets in offshore partnerships and non-publicly traded securities in $millions, 2010–2016